miku/localmodels/README.md

 ## OLLAMA

+* very inspired by docker
+* docker may be considered less a glorified [nsenter](https://man7.org/linux/man-pages/man1/nsenter.1.html), but more (lots of) glue to go from spec to image to process, code lifecycle management
+* very clean user experience (that many projects lack)
+* built on [GGML](http://ggml.ai/) ai-on-the-edge ecosystem, especially using [GGUF](https://www.reddit.com/r/LocalLLaMA/comments/15triq2/gguf_is_going_to_make_llamacpp_much_better_and/) - a unified image format

+### Time-to-chat

-From zero to chat in about 5 minutes.
+From zero to chat in about 5 minutes, on a [power-efficient CPU](https://www.intel.com/content/www/us/en/processors/processor-numbers.html).
 As of 11/2023 hosting 36+ models, a docker-like model.

 ```